 A 2005 study found that jojoba oil was an effective anti-inflammatory agent that was able to reduce the symptoms of inflammation in rat paws and ears.
 The study also found that jojoba oil, or the liquid wax, was able to decrease the formation of wounds and speed up the healing process.

-How to Use and Where to Buy
+How to Use

 If you’re wondering where to buy jojoba oil, you’ll be happy to find out that it’s available in most health food store, and recently it’s been in department stores and supermarkets as well.

 - Face Moisturizer: Apply four to six drops of oil to your face in the morning and at night before bed.
 Can you leave jojoba oil on your face overnight?
 Absolutely.
 In fact, it will nourish your skin as you sleep.

-- Reduce Wrinkles: Use one to three drops of jojoba and apply it to wrinkled areas, then rub it into your skin in a circular motion until it’s absorbed.
+- Reduce Wrinkles: Use one to three drops of jojoba, and apply it to wrinkled areas.
+Then rub it into your skin in a circular motion until it’s absorbed.
 You can do this twice daily.

-- Makeup Removal: Add three to five drops of jojoba oil to a cotton ball or pad and wipe off makeup.
+- Makeup Removal: Add three to five drops of jojoba oil to a cotton ball or pad, and wipe off makeup.

 - Fight Infections: Add one to three drops of jojoba oil to the infected or irritated area twice daily.

-- Sunburn Soother: Rub a quarter-size of jojoba oil into sunburn areas for relief.
-You can also combine jojoba and coconut oil for this.
+- Sunburn Soother: Rub a quarter-size drop of jojoba oil into sunburn areas for relief.

 The first commercial cultivation of jojoba was in the Negev Desert and Dead Sea areas of Israel.
 Jojoba oil became very important to the cosmetic industry in the 1970s, when whaling was banned and sperm whale oil was no longer available.

-By 2000, the International Jojoba Export Council expected the global jojoba production to increase 15 percent over a five-year period, and with the popularity of DIY recipes and skin care these days, jojoba oil continues to gain recognition.
+By 2000, the International Jojoba Export Council expected the global jojoba production to increase 15 percent over a five-year period, and with the popularity of DIY recipes and body care these days, jojoba oil continues to gain recognition.

 It forms a physical barrier on the surface of the crop, keeping the insect off of it.
 This is a great substitute for many common commercial pesticides because it’s non-toxic and won’t pose a risk to other organisms in the environment.

-Jojoba oil is used as a carrier oil in many skin-care products.
+Jojoba oil is used as a carrier oil in many skin care products.
 Mix it with your favorite essential oils to create your own unique face wash, shampoo, conditioner, body lotion or massage oil.

-Add 1/4 cup of jojoba oil to my Homemade Vapor Rub, and you’ll be amazed at how it helps open up the respiratory system and improve the ease of breathing — it also smells super refreshing.
+Add 1/4 cup of jojoba oil to my Homemade Vapor Rub, and you’ll be amazed at how it helps open up the respiratory system and improve the ease of breathing.
+It also smells super refreshing.

 Risks and Side Effects

-If you are concerned about an allergy, try a patch test (applying jojoba to a small area of skin) before using it on your face or larger surfaces.
+If you are concerned about an allergy, try a patch test before using it on your face or larger surfaces.